rokib97/learn-shell-terminal/README.md

   Understanding and managing file permissions and ownership.

 - [Chapter 4: Programs](./chapters/chapter-4/README.md)
-  Understanding and managing Programs, path and Environment varibale.
+  Understanding and managing Shell Configuration, PATH Config and Environment Variables.

 ## How to Use This Repository